-Students who wish to be dismissed early from school must have a request to do so from a parent/guardian.
-That request is to be emailed to the school secretary, Lynne Ciasulli (lciasulli@mountainsideschools.org) the morning of the request.
-The student is not to submit notes for early dismissals to teachers.
-The request must state the reason and time for the early dismissal.
 The parent/guardian who is picking up the student must personally sign out and pick up the child in the main entrance of the school, at which time, he/she may be asked to display personal identification and/or to identify the Family Security Code listed in Genesis.
 This is for security purposes.
 Siblings who are under the age of 18 will not be permitted to sign students out under any circumstances.

-If a parent/guardian wishes to change student pick-up procedure, please contact the main office at (908) 301-9104 ext.
+If a parent/guardian wishes to change student pick-up procedure, this can be updated in the Pick Up Patrol app until 1:45 pm.
+If you need to make a dismissal plan change later than that, please contact the main office at (908) 301-9104 ext.
 200 and the message will be relayed to the classroom teacher.
-Please do not assume your child's teacher will retrieve your message before dismissal.
-Substitute teachers do not have access to the teacher's voicemail or emails, which is another reason we are asking you to leave a message with the main office.
+Please do not assume your child's teacher will retrieve a timely message before dismissal.
+Additionally, Substitute teachers do not have access to the teacher's voicemail or emails, which is another reason we are asking you to leave a message with the main office.